Sam Lafferty: Professional

 On March 7, 2018, Lafferty concluded his collegiate career by signing an amateur tryout agreement with the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL) for the remainder of the 2017–18 season.
 He also signed a two-year, entry-level contract with the Pittsburgh Penguins of the National Hockey League (NHL) that began in the 2018–19 season.
 Upon joining Wilkes-Barre/Scranton, Lafferty recorded his first professional goal on April 3, 2018, against the Hershey Bears.

 After attending Pittsburgh's 2018 training camp, he was re-assigned to their AHL affiliate in Wilkes-Barre/Scranton.
 In his first professional season, Lafferty scored 49 points in 70 games to become the teams' second-leading scorer.
 Lafferty made his NHL debut on October 8, 2019, in Pittsburgh's game against the Winnipeg Jets.
 Lafferty scored his first NHL goal and assist a few days later on October 12, 2019, in a 7–4 win over the Minnesota Wild.

 On January 5, 2022, Lafferty was traded to the Chicago Blackhawks in exchange for Alexander Nylander.

 During the following 2022–23 NHL season, while in the midst of breakout season in establishing new offensive highs, Lafferty was traded by the rebuilding Blackhawks to the Toronto Maple Leafs, along with Jake McCabe, and two future draft selections in exchange for Toronto's 2025 first-round pick (conditional), Toronto's second-round pick in 2026, Joey Anderson and Pavel Gogolev on February 27, 2023.
 He finished the season with 12 goals and 27 points in 70 games between the Blackhawks and the Maple Leafs.
 In the playoffs, Lafferty added a goal in nine games.

 At the end of the Maple Leafs 2023 training camp, Lafferty was traded to the Vancouver Canucks for a fifth-round selection in the 2024 NHL entry draft on October 8, 2023.

 On June 26, 2024, as a pending unrestricted free agent, the Canucks traded Lafferty back to the Blackhawks, alongside Ilya Mikheyev and a second-round pick in 2027, in exchange for a fourth-round pick in 2027.
 Unable to agree to terms with the Blackhawks, on July 1, 2024, Lafferty signed as a free agent to a two-year, $4 million contract with the Buffalo Sabres.

 After just one season with the Sabres, having recorded career lows scoring output, Lafferty was traded in a return to the Chicago Blackhawks in exchange for a 2026 sixth-round pick on July 1, 2025.

+As a free agent, Lafferty was signed to a one-year, two-way contract for the season with his sixth NHL club, the Florida Panthers, on July 1, 2026.